kirillsemyonkin/ctf-grsu-new-year-2024/code-analysis/negative-hash-195/README.md

 eqnclnz-00/_LtlRwr}
 ```

-This does not look understandable, let's fix it by making it large enough to not have a negative
+This does not look intelligible yet, let's fix it by making it large enough to not have a negative
 number.
 Changing `carry[1]` to `1`:

 ```plain